 Let me abide with Thee, Blest Lamb of Calvary,

 O let me ever be Closer to Thee.

 - Closer to Thee, happy and free, Grant me, O Lord, ever to be;

 Hear me in every cry, Stand near when I must die,

 Then take me home on high, Closer to Thee.

 "A couple of years later, in 1913, one of Taylor's sons wanted to go riding as a passenger on a two-seater airplane with a barnstormer.
 Taylor said no, but the boy slipped away and started the ride anyway.
 However, the plane crashed and the son was killed.
-Shortly afterwards, Taylor produced the song, 'Home on the Banks of the River.'
+Shortly afterward, Taylor produced the song, 'Home on the Banks of the River.'
 In 1916, he published what is probably his most used song, 'Do All in the Name of the Lord.'
 Taylor continued to teach singing schools until 1972 when he was 91.

 "A contemporary of Taylor was William Washington Slater, who lived from 1885 to 1959.
-Born in Arkansas and raised in Oklahoma, he became both a preacher and a song writer.
+Born in Arkansas and raised in Oklahoma, he became both a preacher and a songwriter.
 One of his earliest songs for which he wrote both words and music was published in 1912."

 - There's a home for the soul where no sorrow can come; 'Tis the land where the Savior doth reign.

 Oh! what joy waiting there for the children of God, When they meet on that bright, golden plain!